suban-khoja-777/scoreboard-one/README.md

-in this versoion sharae game functionality is addded
+in this versoion sharae game functionality is addded using Salesforce as a Service